codingjoe/joeflow/docs/tutorial/workflow.rst

         "send welcome email" -> end
     }

-Let's start with the data structure or process state.
+Let's start with the data structure or workflow state.
 We need a model that can store a user.
 Like so:

 .. code-block:: python

     from django.conf import settings
-    from django.db import models
+    from joeflow.models import Workflow

-    class WelcomeProcessState(models.Model):
+    class WelcomeWorkflowState(Workflow):
         user = models.ForeignKey(
             settings.AUTH_USER_MODEL,
             on_delete=models.CASCADE,
             blank=True, null=True,
         )

-        class Meta:
-            abstract = True

 We keep the model abstract.
 The abstract model will make it easier to separate state from behavior and therefore easier to read for your fellow developers.